Surgeries, Procedures and Clinic Appointments

 - Do not take public transportation

 - Information about our current visitor policy can be found here and more details will be provided in the pre-op appointment

 - If you would like a friend or family member to receive information on how to track the progress of your procedure or surgery, please give an email address or cell phone number to your care provider or clinic

 To reduce the number of people in the hospital during the COVID-19 pandemic, many of our care teams have transitioned to virtual care visits with patients.
 Clinical services are gradually resuming.
 Your clinic will advise you if an in-person appointment is required.

 - You will be pre-screened prior to your appointment for symptoms of COVID-19.

-- If you have an appointment booked but feel unwell without other known causes, please do not come to the hospital without first contacting your health care team ahead of your visit.
+- If you have an appointment booked but feel unwell without other known causes, please do not come to the hospital without first contacting your clinic ahead of your visit.

-- Patients who exhibit COVID-19 symptoms upon arriving at the hospital may be advised to return home and contact their care team for direction on next steps for rescheduling their appointment.
+- Patients who exhibit COVID-19 symptoms upon arriving at the hospital may be advised to return home and contact their clinic team for direction on next steps for rescheduling their appointment.

-- Patients who require a care partner or escort to their appointment, should speak with the clinic ahead of the visit.
+- Patients who require an essential care partner or escort to their appointment, should speak with the clinic ahead of the visit.

-If you have questions on your upcoming appointments or procedures, please contact your health care provider’s office directly.
+If you have questions on your upcoming appointments or procedures, please contact your care provider or clinic.